sstok/park-manager/src/Component/Model/README.md

 Park-Manager Model Component
 ============================

-The Park-Manager Model Component of the Park-Manager platform.
+The Model Component of the Park-Manager platform.

 See resources for more information.